spinkney/helpful_stan_functions/README.md

 ## Autodocumentation with `doxygen`

 All the `function` files must conform to `javadoc` style documentation.
 Although `doxygen` will run with a few other styles, this style will be enforced so that all the code is consistently written.
+See more at [how to use doxygen documentation for the project?](https://spinkney.github.io/helpful_stan_functions/doxygen_doc.html).